 - Start Coding

 - Students of all ages can learn to code with VEXcode.
 Whether using block-based or text-based coding, VEXcode is easy to use on any device.
 Students will learn to code and watch their robots come to life.

 A lot goes into grant applications, and we’re here to help the process.
 You can make use of the following documents to get tips on grant writing, specific information on each VEX product, and editable letters to help you get started.
 Read through the Grant Writing Guidance document, and then get started!

 Note: You can update any of these google docs, for more information on how, see here.

 Robotics Education & Competition (REC) Foundation

-The REC Foundation seeks to increase student interest and involvement in STEM fields by providing significant initial equipment and operational support for regional partnerships and/or school districts committed to full implementation of sustainable VEX Robotics Competition teams in a given geographic area.
+The REC Foundation seeks to increase student interest and involvement in STEM fields by providing significant initial equipment and operational support for regional partnerships and/or Multi-Academy Trusts (MATs) committed to full implementation of sustainable VEX Robotics Competition teams in a given geographic area.

 There are two main types of grants that are available through the REC: the VEX IQ Challenge (VIQC) Grants and VEX Robotics Competition (VRC) Grants.
 Visit the Grants page of the REC website, and select the pill button to toggle between the VIQC and VRC to see the many grants that are offered in these areas.

 You can also contact your Regional Support Manager (RSM) with any questions and for assistance on which grant(s) would be the best fit for your organisation and goals.
 Select your location on the map on the Robot Events page to contact your RSM.